 The 10 commandments for hosting a great gathering – Israeli style

 We live in the Mediterranean.
-The sun is shining on us most of the year, our land is hot and full of light, our homes are airy and bright, our neighborhoods are close and communal and our hospitality is warm and friendly.
+The sun is shining on us most of the year, our land is hot and full of sunshine, our homes are airy and bright, our neighborhoods are close and communal, and our hospitality is warm and friendly.

-When we invite friends and family to our home we open our home and our heart to our guests.
-We do not need a special occasion to invite people over and we do so very often, it is a very common practice for Israelis to host friends and family at home all year round.
-The term MI CASA ES SU CASA is indeed in Spanish (exactly the other side of the Mediterranean) but suits our ways perfectly.
+When we invite friends and family to our homes, we open our home and our heart to our guests.
+We don’t need a special occasion to invite people over and we do so very often.
+It is a very common practice for Israelis to host friends and family at home all year round.
+The term MI CASA ES SU CASA is in Spanish (exactly the other side of the Mediterranean) but suits our ways perfectly.

-We enjoy hosting for branch, Lunch, Dinner or anything in between.
-We are very informal people and our hospitality is kind hearted and honest.
+We enjoy hosting for brunch, lunch, dinner or anything in between.
+We are very informal people, and our hospitality is kindhearted and honest.

 So, here are our 10 best practices for hosting at home in our famous Israeli hospitality style:

-When your guests arrive, open the door with a wide smile and a friendly warm hug, that truly makes a guest feel welcome and at home.
-Beruchim Habaim – בְּרוּכִים הַבָּאִים
+When your guests arrive, open the door with a wide smile and a friendly warm hug, that truly makes them feel welcome and at home.
+Bruchim Habaim – בְּרוּכִים הַבָּאִים

 2. Good background music

-- Many salads (we call them salatim סָלָטִים) on the table for starters or appetizers – dishes prepared in a variety of cooking, cutting and seasoning ways, to open the palate. often served with bread, and left on the table until the end of the meal.
+- Many salads (we call them salatim סָלָטִים) on the table for starters or appetizers.
+These dishes are prepared in a variety of cooking, cutting and seasoning ways, to open the palate.
+They are often served with bread, and left on the table until the end of the meal.

 - Olives and Pickles – Hamuzim – חָמוּצִים – a great nosh, a great bite alongside or in between dishes.

-- Everything is served in beautiful serving plates and dishes in the middle of the table, so all your guests could enjoy the variety of choice and help themselves for seconds… or thirds….
+- Everything is served on beautiful serving plates and dishes in the middle of the table, so all of your guests can enjoy the variety of choice and help themselves for seconds… or thirds….

-Most often, in an Israeli get-together, the guests always bring a home-made dish with them.
-Some might say it is to ease the load on the host, workwise or expense wise, but we believe that bringing with you when invited, something you have created yourself and sharing it is one of the ultimate ways of true togetherness.
+Typically, the guests bring a home-made dish with them.
+Some might say it is to ease the load on the host, workwise or expense wise, but we believe that bringing something with you when invited, something you have created yourself, and sharing it is one of the ultimate ways of true togetherness.

-- A good bottle of wine to suit your menu, perhaps some well brewed beers, or some sparkly alcoholic drinks
+- A great bottle of wine to suit your menu, perhaps some beers, or some sparkly alcoholic drinks

-- Coffee – Black or Turkish – aromatic and hot with lots of Cardamoms served in small cups.
-Or Nes-Café – נֶסקָפֶה Coffee with milk
+- Coffee – Black or Turkish – aromatic and hot, served in small cups.
+Or Nes-Café – נֶסקָפֶה (instant) coffee with milk

-- In summer, a large cold jug of fresh lemonade with lots of fresh mint or NAANA נָעְנַע leaves inside can cool up any guest in seconds
+- During summer, a large cold jug of fresh lemonade with lots of fresh mint or NANA נָעְנַע leaves inside can cool down any guest in seconds

 - In winter, a hot pot of freshly brewed tea with fresh cut citrus fruit, such as oranges or lemons, warms you up inside and makes your guests feel all cozy and happy